 HUD has not established any alternative requirements for termination of assistance for HUD- VASH participants.
 When considering terminating HUD-VASH participants, CMHA will exercise their discretion under 24 CFR § 982.552(c)(2) as well as Chapter 17 of this Administrative Plan and consider all relevant circumstances of the specific case, including granting reasonable accommodations for persons with disabilities in accordance with 24 CFR § 8 and Chapter 2 of this Administrative Plan.
 CMHA will also coordinate with HUD-VASH Case Management to mitigate conditions that may lead to the potential termination, prior to determining whether to terminate assistance.
-In addition, a HUD-VASH participant family must not be terminated after admission, for a circumstance or activity that occurred before admission and was known to CMHA but could not be considered at the time of admission due to the HUD- VASH Operating Requirements.
+In addition, a HUD-VASH participant family must not be terminated after admission.
+CMHA will prioritize offering alternative housing options and support services to ensure veterans retain stable housing.
+For a circumstance or activity that occurred before admission and was known to CMHA but could not be considered at the time of admission due to the HUD-VASH Operating Requirements, CMHA will work with the VA on a case-by-case basis to resolve the situation.
 CMHA can terminate the family's assistance only for program violations that occur after the family's admission to the voucher program.